Jacobjayk/terraform-aws-ec2-instance/README.md

-# 🚀 Project 1: Deploy an EC2 Instance Using Terraform
+# 🚀 Deploy an EC2 Instance Using Terraform

 This project demonstrates how to use **Terraform** to deploy a simple EC2 instance on AWS.
 It is part of my DevOps Beginner Projects series.